-Tim Loose is a partner in the Los Angeles office of Gibson, Dunn & Crutcher and a member of the firm’s Litigation, Class Actions, and Privacy, Cybersecurity, and Consumer Protection Practice Groups.
+Tim Loose is a partner in the Los Angeles office of Gibson, Dunn & Crutcher and a member of the firm’s Litigation, Class Actions, and Privacy, Cybersecurity and Data Innovation Practice Groups.

 Mr. Loose has extensive experience in a broad range of business litigation, with a focus on class and mass action litigation.
 He frequently defends the products and advertising of companies in the technology, banking, automotive, healthcare, food and entertainment industries, and he has successfully defended several companies in state and federal court against claims of unfair business practices, false advertising, and concealment.